Wells & Onsite Septic Systems

 - Certification Letter Application is for an owner or applicant that is not ready to start construction but wishes to identify a specific site for an onsite sewage system.
 Certification letters do not expire and shall convey with the land in the event that the property is sold.
 Include a survey plat of the parcel identifying the site(s) for an onsite sewage system.

 - Hydrogeologic Study Application is for a hydrogeologic study and must include the report completed and conducted in accordance with the Loudoun County Facilities Standards Manual (PDF).

 - Safe, Adequate and Proper Evaluation Application (SAP) is an evaluation of the current condition of an existing onsite sewage system.
 A building official may require an SAP evaluation prior to issuance of a building permit for a structure designed for human occupancy.
 For background, see the Virginia Department of Health Guidance Memoranda and Policy on SAP Reviews (PDF).
 An SAP may also be required as part of a change of use project, see the Guidelines for Change of Use or New Use Properties (PDF).

-- Subdivision Application is to evaluate and review soils for the purpose of subdivision.
+- Soil Review for Subdivision Application (PDF) is to evaluate and review soils for the purpose of subdivision.
 Upon completion of the soils review, the Health Department will issue a preliminary subdivision approval letter for inclusion with a Land Development application submitted to the Building Department.
 If applicable, this letter may also document approval of a hydrogeological study.

-- Water and Sewer Evaluation Application is for evaluating the existing onsite sewage system and well water supply; this is typically for change of use projects, subdivisions, or as requested by a government agency.
+- Water and Sewer Evaluation Application (PDF) is for evaluating the existing onsite sewage system and well water supply; this is typically for change of use projects, subdivisions, or as requested by a government agency.

 Petition for Services

-Only owners that submit a Virginia Department of Health Petition for Services and qualify for means testing requirements (based on federal poverty guidelines), or a hardship contained in the Virginia Department of Health’s Hardship Guidelines, will be eligible to receive evaluation and design services from the Virginia Department of Health.
+Only owners that submit a Virginia Department of Health Petition for Services and qualify for means testing requirements (based on federal poverty guidelines), or a hardship contained in the Virginia Department of Health’s Hardship Guidelines (PDF), will be eligible to receive evaluation and design services from the Virginia Department of Health.